ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 export USER_IDENTITY=<username>
 ```
 #### Enroll Admin User
-Execute below command to enroll the Admin user
+Execute below command to import the Admin user identity in wallet
 ```
-npm run enrollAdmin
+npm run importAdmin -o $ORGNAME
 ```
 This command executes enrollAdmin.js to enroll the admin user.
-The scripts reads admin identity from the admin profile '{orgname}-admin.json' and stores it in wallet for further use.\
+The script reads admin identity from the admin profile '{orgname}-admin.json' and imports it in wallet for further use.\
 \
 The script use file system wallet to store the identites.
 It creates a wallet as per the path specified in ".wallet" field in the connection profile.
 By default, ".wallet" field is initalized with '{orgname}', which means a folder named '{orgname}' is created in the current directory to store the identities.
 If you want to create wallet at some other path, modify ".wallet" field in the connection profile before running enroll admin user command.

 #### Register and enroll New User
 Execute below command to register and enroll new user.
 This command executes registerUser.js to register and enroll the user.
 It saves the generated user identity in the wallet.
 ```
-npm run registerUser
+npm run registerUser -o $ORGNAME -u $USER_IDENITY
 ```
-*Please note that the admin user identity is used to issue register command for the new user.
-Hence, it is mandatory to enroll the admin user before issuing this command.
+*Note: Admin user identity is used to issue register command for the new user.
+Hence, it is mandatory to have the admin user before issuing this command.
 Otherwise, this command will fail.*

 <a name="chaincode"></a>
 ### Chaincode operations